THOMASELOVE/500-osia-2024/assignment_may1.md

 ## Whose Presentations do I need to review?

-Here is the plan, including links to the PDFs of the papers being discussed. **Names in bold** indicate that the presentations are available on our Shared Drive in the **OSIA Recordings are Now Here** folder.
+Here is the plan, including links to the PDFs of the papers being discussed.
+All of the recorded talks are found in our Shared Drive in the **osia** ... **OSIA Recorded Presentations** subfolder.

 Your Name | Please Review OSIA A <br /> 1st reader, 2nd reader, Author | Then Review OSIA B <br /> 1st reader, 2nd reader, Author
 :-----------: | :---------------------: | :-----------------: